Stiivi/bubbles/doc/introduction.rst

 Uses
 ====

-When you might consider using brewery?
+When you might consider using bubbles?

 * data integration
 * data cleansing